Bike Riding Trails

 Regional Bike Trails

 Dawson Springs, Kentucky makes an excellent base for road cycling in the Pennyrile region.
 Hundreds of miles of good pavement on sparsely traveled and scenic roads provide an excellent location for a short, leisurely spin to a challenging century ride in the hills.

 In nearby Pennyrile Forest, there are 10 miles of challenging mountain bike trails along scenic creeks and bluffs.
 Across from the trail-head and campground, a mountain bike skills area will be built.
 The 13-mile Pennyrile Nature Trail connects these trails to Dawson Springs.

 Red Trail: This trail has some of the most technical sections in the area.
-Most of these are located on the southern section of the trail, taking a right at the first junction.
-This can be bypassed by taking the Blue uphill as described above, taking the Red Trail there, continuing past the first Yellow junction to the more southerly junction with the Yellow.
-This section of the Red is mostly intermediate, passing through some old stands of hardwood and some very nice single track.
+Most of these are located on the southern section of the trail, accessed by taking a right at the first junction.
+This can be bypassed by taking the Blue uphill as described above, taking the Red Trail there and continuing past the first Yellow junction to the more southerly junction with the Yellow.
+This section of the Red is mostly intermediate, passing through some old stands of hardwood and some very nice single-track.
 The technical section of the Red is very scenic, passing just below a beautiful bluff line, and just edging a large creek.
-There are some very rocky sections and roots, which is a very fun section for upper intermediate riders.
+There are some very rocky sections and roots, which makes it a very fun section for upper intermediate riders.